jensmeindertsma/discjockey/README.md

 5. Copy the examplary dotfile to its actual location to make sure the Prisma CLI and Vite server have the correct variables set: `cp .env.example .env`
 6. Then, in another terminal, run `pnpm database:migrate` to apply the initial migrations to the freshly created database
 7. Start the development server with `pnpm dev`

-## Deployment

-This project is totally set up and ready to be deployed cheaply on your own VPS.
-I have specifically picked Dokku for this, a PAAS project you can install on your VPS that will manage your web applications and databases as Docker containers, and configure routing automatically with Nginx.
-You can easily adapt this for your own use case, the relevant files for Dokku are `app.json` and `Procfile`.
-Oh, yeah, and the Dockerfile in this project includes the `prisma` folder in the final image so migrations can be run on the VPS without any additional data, but you can change this if you have a different setup and it will make your Docker image a bit slimmer.
-But it is already really quite slim for a Node.js application (~300MB).